bobbyowolabi/rowolabi.github.io/_drafts/audio-programming-jobs.md

 Is it possible to live anywhere and do this work?
 Can you work remotely?
 Can you consult?

 What technologies and concepts should one study?  [[1]](#1-note)  I admire the work and business that the folks of [AudioKit][audio-kit] are creating for themselves.
 That could be a good place to start.
 They recently wrote of [some project ideas][audio-kit-projects] that new folks can pursue.
 I recently purchased [The Scientist and Engineer's Guide to Digital Signal Processing][dsp-guide-amazon] by Dr. Steven W. Smith.
 It is [available online for free][dsp-guide-site].
 I got excited after skimming through it because it was written in a very approachable way.
-Should I start there?
+Should one start there?
 What about taking the Stanford's [MOOC][mooc] course [Audio Signal Processing for Music Applications][audio-signal-processing-course].
 Or how about the course [Physics-based Sound Synthesis for Games and Interactive Systems][physics-sound-synthesis-course]?

 One way to start to answer these questions is to look at what the market says through job postings.
 As Patrick McKenzie stated, most jobs actually aren't posted and most positions aren't filled through job postings [[2]](#2-note).
 Nevertheless, analyzing the public record of the market can provide valuable insight.